lydell/eslint-plugin-simple-import-sort/README.md

 ```

 - `simple-import-sort/sort` is turned on by default.
-- The standard [sort-imports] rule is turned off, in case you extend a config
-  that includes it.
+- The standard [sort-imports] rule is turned off, in case you extend a config that includes it.
-- [prettier/prettier] runs [Prettier] inside ESLint and helps formatting your
-  imports (and all other code) nicely. (autofixable)
-- [import/first] makes sure all imports are at the top of the file.
+- [import/first] makes sure all imports are at the top of the file. (autofixable)
-  (autofixable)
-- [import/newline-after-import] makes sure there’s a newline after the imports.
+- [import/newline-after-import] makes sure there’s a newline after the imports. (autofixable)
-  (autofixable)
-- [import/no-duplicates] merges import statements of the same file.
+- [import/no-duplicates] merges import statements of the same file. (autofixable, mostly)
-  (autofixable, mostly)
-- For Node.js code, `simple-import-sort/sort` is turned off and replaced with
-  [import/order] for sorting of `require` calls.
+- For Node.js code, `simple-import-sort/sort` is turned off and replaced with [import/order] for sorting of `require` calls.

-With the above configuration, you don’t need to scroll to the top of the file to
-add another import.
+With the above configuration, you don’t need to scroll to the top of the file to add another import.
 Just put it above your function!
-ESLint will then snap it
-into place (at the top of the file, in order, and without duplicates).
+ESLint will then snap it into place (at the top of the file, in order, and without duplicates).

 ## Sort order

-This plugin is supposed to be used with autofix, ideally directly in your editor
-via an ESLint extension, or with [`eslint --fix`][eslint-fix] otherwise.
+This plugin is supposed to be used with autofix, ideally directly in your editor via an ESLint extension, or with [`eslint --fix`][eslint-fix] otherwise.

-This section is for learning how the sorting works, not for how to manually fix
+This section is for learning how the sorting works, not for how to manually fix errors.
-errors.
 Use autofix!

 **TL;DR:** First group, then sort alphabetically.

 First, the plugin finds all _chunks_ of imports.
-A “chunk” is a sequence of
-import statements with only comments and whitespace between.
-Each chunk is
-sorted separately.
-Use [import/first] if you want to make sure that all imports
-end up in the same chunk.
+A “chunk” is a sequence of import statements with only comments and whitespace between.
+Each chunk is sorted separately.
+Use [import/first] if you want to make sure that all imports end up in the same chunk.

 Then, each chunk is _grouped_ into sections with a blank line between each.

 1. `import "./setup"`: Side effect imports.
 (These are not sorted internally.)
 2. `import react from "react"`: Packages (npm packages and Node.js builtins).
-3. `import a from "/a"`: Absolute imports and other imports such as Vue-style
+3. `import a from "/a"`: Absolute imports and other imports such as Vue-style `@/foo`.
-   `@/foo`.
 4. `import a from "./a"`: Relative imports.

 Note: The above groups are very loosely defined.
-See [Custom grouping] for more
+See [Custom grouping] for more information.
-information.

-Within each section, the imports are sorted alphabetically on the `from` string
-(see also [“Why sort on `from`?”][sort-from]).
+Within each section, the imports are sorted alphabetically on the `from` string (see also [“Why sort on `from`?”][sort-from]).
 Keep it simple!
-It helps looking
-at the code here:
+It helps looking at the code here:

 ```js
 const collator = new Intl.Collator("en", {